simongarton/AdventOfCode2019/README.md

 but then need to add more fuel as by adding fuel the mass of the rocket increased.

 ## Day 2
-Instruction pointers : a list of instructions and they control how to jump back and forth.
+IntCode computer : a list of instructions and they control how to jump back and forth.
+Will come back again later.

 ## Day 3
 Calculation of distances on a grid with wires.
 Rather neat.

 ## Day 4
 Password combinations.

+## Day 5
+More IntCode computer stuff.

 **Simon Garton**